 Pieces selected for Amuse-Bouche: Spotlight are featured for two weeks and promoted through our social media networks with the same enthusiasm as our regularly published issues.
 After the showcase, Amuse-Bouche: Spotlight features remain on Lunch Ticket.

 - Please submit once per Amuse-Bouche: Spotlight submission period.

 - If you have been published in Amuse-Bouche: Spotlight, please wait one year before submitting again.

 - All submissions at Lunch Ticket and Amuse-Bouche: Spotlight are read blind in the first round.
 Any submissions with identifying information will be returned without consideration.

 - All prose must be double-spaced in 12-pt Times New Roman font.

 - Please include a word count at the top of your piece - we accept prose up to 5,000 words.
 Flash pieces are 750 words or less.

-however, if your piece is published elsewhere, please let us know
+- We do allow simultaneous submissions, however, if your piece is published elsewhere, please let us know immediately.

 - We do not accept previously published work.